 Any business looking to enter the Canadian market needs to follow the bilingual regulations, but to enter the Quebec market, it gets a little more complicated.
-The Charter of the French Language, also known as Loi 101, enforces strict rules about the use of various languages within Quebec’s borders.
+The Charter of the French Language, also known as Loi 101 (Bill 101), enforces strict rules about the use of various languages within Quebec’s borders.

 Here’s what you need to know about doing business in Quebec:

 1. The Official Language of Quebec is French

 2. Your Products and Services need French Labels and Marketing Materials

 In addition to the bilingual labelling laws that apply to products sold throughout the country, Loi 101 has created additional requirements for products sold in the province of Quebec.
 French must be included on all forms of labels and communication.
 This includes: